akmail/monitor_pi_net/README.md

 Max number of pings per host till it's considered as down. in case of value '2' both pings must fail in order to log the host as DOWN.

 **-i, --intervall (default value is 4 seconds)**
-pause between pings if the previous ping failed. if *pings_per_host* is greater than 1, and the previous ping has failed, a pause is made till next ping on the same host is sent.
+pause between pings if the previous ping has failed. if *pings_per_host* is greater than 1, and the previous ping has failed, a pause is made till next ping on the same host is sent.

 **-t, --timeout (default value is 6 seconds)**
-number of seconds a ping response should be waited for till it is considered an not reachable.
+number of seconds a single ping response should be waited for till it is considered an lost.

 **-i, --cycle (default value is 60 seconds)**
 After all host status results are gathered (DOWN / UP) a report is generated.
 This configuration parameter defines how long to wait with re-testing again.